CALCFIELDS Function (Record)

 FlowFields are virtual fields.
 The values in these fields are not saved in the table.
-This means that you must use either the CALCFIELDS function or the SETAUTOCALCFIELDS Function (Record) to update them.
-For example, if you retrieve a record using the FIND Function (Record) and NEXT Function (Record), the FlowFields in those records are set to zero (0).
+This means that you must use the CALCFIELDS function to update them.
+For example, if you retrieve a record using theand , the FlowFields in those records are set to zero (0).
 Then, when you call CALCFIELDS, their values are updated.

-When a FlowField is a direct source expression on a page or a report, the calculation is performed automatically.
+When a FlowField is a direct source expression of a control on a form or a report, the calculation will be performed automatically.

-You can also use the CALCFIELDS function to retrieve binary large objects (BLOBs).
-For more information, see BLOB Data Type.
+You can also use the CALCFIELDS function to calculate binary large objects (BLOBs).
+For more information, see.